clarencehwang/calvinandhobbes/README.md

 # calvinandhobbes

-Python script that tweets the top daily post from reddit.com/r/calvinandhobbes, for the child in all of us.
+#### Python script that tweets the top daily post from reddit.com/r/calvinandhobbes.

 Libraries used:
 - PRAW